venkataravuri/ai-ml-notes/docs/interview-notes/llm-inference-distributed-training.md

 |Network Type|Best with high-speed interconnects|Suitable for Ethernet|
 |Mixed Environments Support|Yes (GPU only)|Yes (CPU + GPU)|

-    How does distributed data parallel (DDP) differ from data parallel (DP) in PyTorch?
+### How does distributed data parallel (DDP) differ from data parallel (DP) in PyTorch?
-    What are the key challenges when training deep learning models on multiple nodes and GPUs?

 ## Fully Sharded Data Parallel (FSDP)

-    What is Fully Sharded Data Parallel (FSDP) and how does it differ from standard DDP?
+### What is Fully Sharded Data Parallel (FSDP) and how does it differ from standard DDP?

-    How does FSDP manage memory usage compared to DDP, and when would you use FSDP over DDP?
+### How does FSDP manage memory usage compared to DDP, and when would you use FSDP over DDP?

-    Explain how FSDP handles parameter sharding and gradient sharding during training.
+### Explain how FSDP handles parameter sharding and gradient sharding during training.

-    What are some challenges related to gradient accumulation when using FSDP?
+### What are some challenges related to gradient accumulation when using FSDP?
-    How do you ensure efficient model checkpointing and loading in FSDP?
+### How do you ensure efficient model checkpointing and loading in FSDP?

 ## Model Architecture and Scaling